serradura/u-struct/README.md

 # ArgumentError (unknown keywords: foo, bar)
 ```

-### Project Motivation
+### Motivation

 So, given this introduction, the idea of this project is to provide a way of creating Ruby Structs with some [powerful features](#microstructwith).
-And to start, let's see how the `Micro::Struct.new()` works.
+Let's see how the `Micro::Struct.new()` works.

 ```ruby
 require 'u-struct'